Kong/kong/README.md

 By providing functionality for proxying, routing, load balancing, health checking, authentication (and [more](#features)), Kong serves as the central layer for orchestrating microservices or conventional API traffic with ease.

+Kong is Orchestration Microservice API Gateway.
+Kong provides a flexible abstraction layer that securely manages communication between clients and microservices via API.
+Also known as an API Gateway, API middleware or in some cases Service Mesh.
+It is available as open-source project in 2015, its core values are high performance and extensibility.

 Kong runs natively on Kubernetes thanks to its official [Kubernetes Ingress Controller](https://github.com/Kong/kubernetes-ingress-controller).

 ---